 you may enter Germany without a visa or work permit and start your work as au pair.

 Compared to other programmes, an au pair stay is not expensive.

 You have to expect the following expenses:

-As au pair working in Germany you have to be covered by health and accident insurance.
+As au pair working in Germany you have to be covered by health, liability and accident insurance.
 Your host family takes out the insurance and bears its cost.
 Your health insurance must also include coverage for pregnancy and childbirth-related risks.